Coevolution at the Interface of Species Interactions

-Reciprocal adaptation is the hallmark of a coevolutionary relationship, but the symmetry of evolution in each species is often untested.
-We recently assessed whether snakes and newts exhibit symmetrical evidence of local co-adaptation in the classic example of a geographic mosaic of arms race coevolution.
-Levels of snake resistance and newt toxins are closely matched across the landscape, implying that mosaic variation in the armaments of both species is the result of local pressures in the arms race.
-By the same token, phenotypic and genetic variation in snake resistance deviates from neutral expectations of population genetic structure.
-Contrary to conventional wisdom, however, we found that landscape variation in newt toxins is best predicted by population genetic differentiation, as opposed to predator resistance.
-Newt populations seem to structure variation in toxin levels, which in turn influences local levels of resistance in garter snakes.
-Our results imply that neutral processes like gene flow—rather than reciprocal adaptation—may represent the greatest source of variation across the coevolutionary mosaic.
+Reciprocal selection is the hallmark of a coevolutionary relationship, but the evolutionary response of each species may not be symmetrical.
+We tested whether snakes and newts exhibit symmetrical evidence of local co-adaptation across their range of sympatry.
+We found that levels of snake resistance and newt toxins are closely matched across the landscape, implying that mosaic variation in the armaments of both species is a result of local pressures in the arms race.
+By the same token, phenotypic and genetic variation in snake resistance exhibit a clear signature of local adaptation.
+Contrary to conventional wisdom, however, landscape variation in newt toxins was best predicted by population genetic structure rather than predator resistance.
+Newt populations seem to structure variation in prey toxin levels, which in turn influences local levels of resistance in predators.
+This unexpected result implies the neutral processes like gene flow—rather than reciprocal selection—may represent the greatest source of variation across the geographic mosaic of coevolution.

 Patterns of genetic diversity in sympatric lizards

-Genetic variation is a basic requirement for evolution and adaptation.
-Theory suggests that genetic diversity should increase with effective population size and the decreasing effects of drift.
-For my Master's research in the Routman lab, I tested how levels of genetic diversity vary in sympatric populations of lizard species in the Mojave Desert that differ in population size and other ecological factors.
+Genetic variation is a fundamental requirement for evolution and adaptation.
+Genetic diversity should increase with effective population size and the decreasing effects of drift.
+For my Master's thesis in the Routman Lab, I tested how levels of genetic diversity vary in sympatric populations of lizard species in the Mojave Dessert that differ in population size and other ecological factors.
 At both mitochondrial and nuclear loci, we found that abundant, short-lived species had significantly higher estimates of diversity than less abundant, long-lived lizards.
-High diversity values in the abundant species are likely due to a number of demographic factors, including larger effective population sizes, short generation time, and high rates of gene flow with surrounding populations.
+Higher diversity in the abundant species is likely due to a number of demographic factors, including larger effective population sizes, short generation times, and high rates of gene flow from surrounding populations.